-The Department of Physical Medicine & Rehabilitation Research Core is pleased to provide Pilot Award funding to Faculty members through its semi-annual Research Pilot Award competition.
+The Department of Physical Medicine & Rehabilitation Research Core is pleased to provide Pilot Award funding to Faculty members through its Research Pilot Award competition.
 The objective of the Pilot Award competition is to enhance the value and effectiveness of pilot research conducted within the Department to accomplish three objectives:

 - Improve the health outcomes of the rehab population